realm/realm-surveys/README.md

 # Setting Up Realm Mobile Platform

-In order to properly use Realm Puzzle, an instance of the Realm Object Server must be running for which each client copy of the app can connect.
+In order to properly use Realm Surveys, an instance of the Realm Object Server must be running for which each client copy of the app can connect.

 * The [macOS version](https://realm.io/docs/get-started/installation/mac/) can be downloaded and run as a `localhost` on any desktop Mac.
 * The [Linux version](https://realm.io/docs/get-started/installation/linux/) can be installed on a publicly accessible server and accessed over the internet.